Vector partition functions and Kronecker coefficients: The vector partition function

 Having completed our analysis of the $n=m=2$ case, we examine the extent to which these results generalize.
 First we show that we can make a variable substitution to convert $\frac{{a_{\delta_n}[X]}{a_{\delta_m}[Y]}}{a_{\delta_{nm}}[XY]}$ into a vector partition function.
 This is the result of Theorem~\ref{thm:MAIN2}.

-Let us go back to beginning, that is, back to Eq.\eqref{Cauchy}.
 Let $S(p)$ denote the smallest monomial in $p$ with respect to the lexicographic order.
-By truncating the alternants in Eq.\eqref{Cauchy}, we obtain a new family of coefficients $\tilde g_{\mu,\nu,\lambda} $ closely related to the Kronecker coefficients:

-We proceed by first expanding all the Vandermonde determinants involved as a product of linear binomial factors.
-We want to factor the binomial terms so that we obtain a product of terms of the form $1$ minus a Laurent monomial.
+Repeating the reasoning given for the case $n=m=2$ in Section 3, we obtain for the general situation the following identity: { } We proceed by first expanding all the Vandermonde determinants involved as a product of linear binomial factors.
+We want to factor the binomial terms so that we obtain a product of terms of the form $(1-M)$ where $M$ is a Laurent monomial.
 We can do this in such a way that the resulting Laurent series converges in a nonzero domain if we follow the lexicographic ordering, and always factor the smallest monomial in each binomial.
+The argument is similar to the one for $F_{2,2},$ see the discussion following ~\eqref{F22series}.

 We consider the special alphabets $X=\{1,x_1,x_2,\ldots ,x_{n-1}\},\quad$ $Y=\{1,y_1,y_2,\ldots, y_{m-1}\}, n,m\geq 2.$ Then $XY=\{1, x_i, y_j, x_iy_j: 1\leq i\leq n-1, 1\leq j\leq m-1\}.$ The set $XY$ is ordered as follows: